 update_positions function when the playback crosses a multiple of 0.5.

-then set up the input source. first we route audio input to softcut, and then set unity levels for each input channel on voice 1:
+We can then set up the input source.
+First we route audio input to softcut, and then set unity levels for each input channel on voice 1:

 rec: how much of the input gets recorded to the buffer

 pre: how much of the pre-existing material stays in the buffer

 So, full overdub would have both levels set to

 1.0.
 An echo effect can be easily created by setting middle ranges to each.

 softcut can apply filtering pre-record and post-playback.